The Right Cleats for Your Game

 Used by: Intermediate to advanced players

 Used on: Lush grass, turf & groomed shale

 Harder than rubber but lighter than metal, cleats made with TPU offer their own unique advantages to your game.
 The hard-molded plastic sole and studs of these cleats are designed to give your feet the traction they need whether you’re sprinting to first, chasing down fly balls, pitching a no-hitter or crushing fastballs.
-Intermediate players and advanced athletes alike wear TPU cleats when they need a lightweight shoe that offers stability on shale and grass without the added challenge some players find when playing in aggressive metal spikes.
+Intermediate players and advanced athletes alike wear TPU cleats when they need a lightweight shoe that offers stability on shale and grass without the added challenge or weight some players find when playing in aggressive metal spikes.

 Used by: Advanced players

 Metal cleats are designed for a high-level player.
 You’ll find most professional baseball players wearing cleats with aggressive metal spikes designed to deliver incresed control on groomed shale and grass.
 The added traction you get with aggressive metal spikes makes them a go to for high level play, where split second decisions make the difference between a run and an out.

 The metal studs allow for players to sink and dig deeper into shale and grass due to their weight and nature.
 This gives you a solid base to push off from when taking off and a serious amount of control when stopping.